Cybergate9/SayGutenburg/README.md

 * based on all this, the test processor cuts up the input and outputs each chapter as a separate text file

-Testing has *only* taken place on the single Agatha Christie book in the test code so far (https://www.gutenberg.org/files/863/863-0.txt)
+Testing has *only* taken place on the single Agatha Christie book in the test code (test.php) so far (https://www.gutenberg.org/files/863/863-0.txt)

 * with the Agatha Christie, under current logic, the Contents Block outputs as Chapter 1..